SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Methodology

 \subsection{SHARP: Dynamic Resolution Promotion}

-The above analysis reveals a fundamental limitation of static RoPE extrapolation \cite{chen2023extending,bloc97ntk2023,peng2023yarn}: a time-invariant scaling rule helps in the early stage where large receptive fields organize global layout, but becomes harmful in the late stage where the same spectral compression suppresses the high-frequency components most important for RS detail recovery.
-Large-scale RS generation therefore requires a dynamic extrapolation strategy.
+The spectral formulation in Sec.~\ref{sec:spectral_formulation} reveals a fundamental limitation of existing static extrapolation methods \cite{chen2023extending,bloc97ntk2023,peng2023yarn}.
+A time-invariant scaling rule is beneficial only during the early high-noise stage, where expanding the receptive field helps organize the global layout.
+However, it becomes highly detrimental in the late low-noise stage, where the exact same positional compression irreversibly suppresses the high-frequency components critical for RS detail recovery.

-SHARP addresses this limitation through a spectrum-aware dynamic resolution promotion mechanism in the RoPE space.
-As illustrated in the inference pipeline of Fig.~\ref{fig:sharp_structure}, at each denoising step SHARP modifies the RoPE frequency table through two coupled modules: (i)~the \emph{Rational Decay Scheduler} (RDS), which governs how promotion strength evolves over denoising time, and (ii)~the \emph{Dynamic Ramp Function}, which allocates differential treatment to different frequency modes based on the current scheduler state.
+SHARP fundamentally resolves this bottleneck through a spectrum-aware, dynamically modulated promotion mechanism operating directly within the RoPE space.
+As illustrated in Fig.~\ref{fig:sharp_structure}, at each denoising step $t$, SHARP dynamically calibrates the RoPE frequency table via two tightly coupled modules: (i)~the \emph{Rational Decay Scheduler} (RDS), which governs the temporal evolution of the promotion strength in alignment with the frequency-progressive recovery order (Eq.~\ref{eq:critical_time}); and (ii)~the \emph{Dynamic Ramp Function}, which partitions the RoPE dimensions based on their effective spatial frequencies and applies differential extrapolation scaling across the frequency axis.

-\textbf{Rational Decay Scheduler (RDS).}\enspace The RDS maps the normalized timestep to a decaying coefficient:
+\textbf{Rational Decay Scheduler (RDS).}\enspace The RDS maps the normalized denoising timestep $t \in [0, 1]$ to a dynamic decay coefficient:

-which smoothly decays from near-unity to zero.
-As visualized by the scheduler curve in Fig.~\ref{fig:sharp_structure}, when $t$ is large (early denoising), $\kappa_{rs}(t) \approx 1$, preserving strong promotion for layout formation; as $t \rightarrow 0$ (late denoising), $\kappa_{rs}(t) \rightarrow 0$, releasing the model from excessive positional compression in the terminal stage.
+where $\alpha_s$ is the scheduler coefficient controlling the decay rate.
+This rational function is designed to smoothly decay from near-unity to zero.
+During early denoising steps ($t \approx 1$), $\kappa_{rs}(t) \approx 1$, maintaining strong positional promotion to establish macroscopic layouts.
+As generation progresses toward the terminal stage ($t \to 0$), $\kappa_{rs}(t)$ smoothly decays to $0$, explicitly releasing the model from excessive spatial compression when micro-textures are crystallizing.